LIGunna93/gemi-genz/README.md

 - Prompt ready!

 ### 2. Installation
-You can just open up your choice terminal and navigate to the parent directory to which you intend to clone/import the project folder.
+You can simply open up your choice terminal and navigate to the parent directory to which you intend to clone/import the project folder.

 ```bash
 C://cd abc/xyz/parent_folder
 ```
 Start by cloning the project to your remote directory using -

 ```bash
 git clone https://github.com/LIGunna93/gemi-genz.git your-repo-name
 ```
 ***Inclusion of 'your-repo-name' optional; if not defined(empty), it defaults the project_folder/app name to the clone's repo name - gemi-genz***
 ### { your-repo-name?

 ```bash
 cd your-repo-name  :  cd gemi-genz
 ```